Baertschi scores twice and Canucks beat Avalanche 3-2

 Avalanche center Matt Duchene was back in the lineup after missing Monday's game with a stomach virus.
 The bug had bothered him for a few days before that, but it really knocked him down when San Jose was in town.

-''I had multiple trips to the ER the day of the game,'' he said. ''I went in the morning and I actually went right after the game.
+''I had multiple trips to the ER the day of the game,'' said Duchene, who had an assist. ''I went in the morning and I actually went right after the game.
 I watched the game on TV and things still weren't right.
 So they sent me back.
 I was there until like 3 a.m.
 It was just ugly.''

 Duchene sat out Tuesday's practice but was better Wednesday morning.